algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 #### ➭ <ins>2.4.4 Resources/Help/Financial plan</ins>

-=> The team (6 people)
+- The team (6 people)

-=> 414 working hours: 3 hours of work in a half day, 6 team members, 23 half days until the release of the final product (working hours on personal time not included) \
+- 414 working hours: 3 hours of work in a half day, 6 team members, 23 half days until the release of the final product (working hours on personal time not included) \
-P.S.: The school might give us more/less time to work on the project.
+P.S.
+The school might give us more/less time to work on the project.

-=> 1 computer per team member
+- 1 computer per team member

-=> Teachers
+- Teachers

-=> ALGOSUP's library
+- ALGOSUP's library

-=> Similars projects on the internet
+- Similars projects on the internet

 #### ➭ <ins>2.4.5 Assumptions/Constraints</ins>